-3.0 SUMMARY OF ONSITE HABITAT MITIGATION ACTIVITIES
+3.0 SUMMARY OF HABITAT RESTORATION IMPLEMENTATION

-Habitat restoration implementation was conducted by Natures Image and Gothic Landscape (Gothic), with oversight by Carley (Lancaster) Adams (Restoration Ecologist [RE], ECORP), Josh Corona-Bennett (Senior Restoration Ecologist, ECORP), Mari Quillman (Biological Resources Program Manager, ECORP), Michael Walsh (Biologist, Stillwater Sciences [Stillwater]), Wendy Katagi (Senior Manager, Watershed & Ecosystem Restoration Services, Stillwater), Dick Rol (Principal Landscape Architect, ICF International [ICF]), and Anthony DeJulio (Vice President, ICF).
-ECORP and ICF are contractors to LACPW, Nature's Image is a subcontractor to ECORP, and Stillwater and Gothic are subcontractors to ICF.
-Implementation of habitat restoration for Phase 2 was conducted in mitigation areas DG-W-1 (Johnson Field), DG-2, DG-2 New Channels, DG-2 WOUS, DG-W-2 (Mining Pit), DG-W-2 Outlet, DG-4 Sheet Flow (northern), and DG-SF-1.
-A total of two vegetation communities were included in the Phase 2 habitat restoration effort including Mulefat Thickets (Baccharis salicifolia Shrubland Alliance) and Black Willow Thickets (Salix gooddingii Woodland Alliance).
-It should be noted that all Phase 2 mitigation areas are considered part of the LBVI habitat mitigation and therefore must adhere to the LBVI habitat performance standards.
-Habitat restoration implementation commenced on November 19, 2018 and included nonnative and invasive plant removal and follow-up weed abatement efforts.
-Following the weed abatement efforts, grading and recontouring was conducted for several of the Phase 2 mitigation areas.
-Following weed abatement efforts and grading/recontouring, container plant installation and seed application commenced in all Phase 2 mitigation areas.
-Implementation for Phase 2 was completed on May 5, 2021.
-A brief description of the habitat restoration implementation is provided in the following sections.
+Habitat restoration implementation for Phase 3 was conducted by Nature's Image and Gothic (weed abatement only), with oversight by Stillwater Sciences (Stillwater), ICF International (ICF), and ECORP Consulting, Inc. (ECORP).
+Oversight was primarily provided by Michael Walsh (Biologist, Stillwater), Wendy Katagi (Senior Manager, Watershed and Ecosystem Restoration Services, Stillwater), Tony DeJulio (Vice President, ICF), Dick Rol (Principal, Landscape Architecture/Ecosystem Restoration, ICF), Carley (Lancaster) Adams (Restoration Ecologist, ECORP), Josh Corona-Bennett (Senior Restoration Ecologist, ECORP) and Mari Quillman (Biological Resources Program Manager, ECORP).
+Nature's Image is a subcontractor to ECORP and Gothic and Stillwater are subcontractors to ICF.
+ICF and ECORP are the prime contractors to PW.
+Implementation of habitat restoration for Phase 3 was conducted in mitigation areas DG-4 WOUS,

+DG-4 WOUS Connections, DG-4A, Tire Wash, Flint Wash, and Side Slopes.
+Several of the Phase 3 mitigation areas required surface grading and recontouring prior to planting and seeding.
+A total of four vegetation communities were included in the Phase 3 habitat restoration effort including Mulefat Thickets (Baccharis salicifolia Shrubland Alliance), Black Willow Thickets (Salix gooddingii Woodland Alliance), California Sagebrush - California Buckwheat Scrub (Artemisia californica - Eriogonum fasciculatum Shrubland Alliance), and Scale Broom Scrub (Lepidospartum squamatum Shrubland Alliance).
+Habitat restoration implementation commenced on December 14, 2020 and included nonnative and invasive plant removal and follow-up weed abatement efforts.
+Implementation for Phase 3 was completed on January 5, 2024.
+A description of the habitat restoration implementation is provided in the following sections.
+Figure 3 shows the locations where the various habitat restoration activities took place.

-3.1 Site Preparation
+3.1 Weed Abatement

-Site preparation activities primarily consisted of nonnative weed removal.
-Initial nonnative weed abatement activities commenced on November 19, 2018 and were completed on February 20, 2019.
-Follow-up weed abatement efforts commenced immediately following the completion of the initial weed abatement effort and have been ongoing in the Phase 2 mitigation areas.
+Initial weed abatement activities commenced on December 14, 2020.
+Following the completion of the initial weed abatement activities, follow-up weed abatement efforts commenced and are ongoing for all the Phase 3 areas.
 Pre-planting nonnative and invasive plant removal was conducted using a combination of hand-pulling, weed whips, and hula hoes.
 During the pre-planting weed removal efforts, all nonnative and invasive plant species that had gone to flower or seed were removed by hand or by using hand tools, placed on tarps, and disposed of in an onsite dumpster.
-Onsite dumpsters were picked up regularly and the nonnative and invasive plant materials were disposed of at an appropriate facility located outside of the Project Site.

-Species targeted during the initial nonnative and invasive plant removal included wild oat (Avena fatua), black mustard (Brassica nigra), red brome (Bromus madritensis ssp. rubens), poison hemlock (Conium maculatum), red-stemmed filaree (Erodium cicutarium), eucalyptus (Eucalyptus sp.), foxtail barely (Hordeum murinum), perennial pepperweed (Lepidium latifolium), and horehound (Marrubium vulgare).
-Even though these plant species were targeted for removal, all species of nonnative or invasive plants listed in the HRP were removed if they were encountered.
+Onsite dumpsters were picked up regularly and the nonnative and invasive plant materials were disposed of at an appropriate facility located outside of the Project site.
+After planting and seeding, nonnative and invasive plant control has been ongoing using hand-pulling, weed whips, and hula hoes.
+In March 2019, the Los Angeles County Board of Supervisors placed a moratorium on use of glyphosate at all County facilities until further notice.
+It should be noted that the moratorium was updated to allow for the use of certain approved herbicides; however, the ban on glyphosate is currently still in place.
+Keeping the nonnative and invasive plants under control using only hand methods is extremely difficult.
+The primary species targeted during nonnative and invasive plant removal included black mustard (Brassica nigra), red brome (Bromus. rubens), poison hemlock (Conium maculatum), red-stemmed filaree (Erodium cicutarium), foxtail barely (Hordeum murinum), perennial pepperweed (Lepidium latifolium), and horehound (Marrubium vulgare).